 Microphlebectomy-is a surgical solution to remove larger varicose veins through tiny incisions to which the affected vein is extracted.
 This outpatient procedure is done with a local anesthetic and patients have minimal discomfort post-op.
 A compression garment is required for a short period of time to aid in the healing process.

 The VNUS?
 Closure-is a new option and variation to the old technique of “vein stripping”.
-This outpatient procedure has been perfected with a closing mechanism using radiofrequency energy (RF) delivered through catheter type device that uses heat to shrink and seal off the varicose vein.
+This outpatient procedure has been perfected with a closing mechanism using radiofrequency energy (RF) delivered through a catheter type device that uses heat to shrink and seal off the varicose vein.
 Once the problem vein is closed off, blood will reroute to healthier veins in the area.
 A bandage is put over the incision site and compression garments may be needed to aid in the healing process for a short period of time.

 Varicose veins are a common issue and patients have options to remove them!
 In most cases, there is no pain for individuals dealing with varicose veins but when you don’t want to wear shorts or a bathing suit anymore then you need to consider getting help.
-Northern Virginia certified vein treatment clinics that specialize in the cosmetic and medical help with such vascular issues can be the solution.
+Northern Virginia certified vein treatment clinics that specialize in cosmetic and medical help with such vascular issues can be the solution.